Pregnancy, birth and maternity: birth outcomes

 There is no central record of miscarriages where the women are treated in outpatient settings, or at their GP, or for women who didn’t seek any medical intervention.

-Management of miscarriage has changed over the years: many women suffering a miscarriage are no longer admitted to hospital (either as a day case or an inpatient).
+Management of miscarriage has changed over the years: many women suffering experiencing a miscarriage are no longer admitted to hospital (either as a day case or an inpatient).

-The decline in miscarriage numbers seen in hospital data over recent years is unlikely to be a true decline in miscarriages – only a decline in those recorded in SMR01/02.
+As a result, the decline in miscarriage numbers seen in hospital data over recent years is unlikely to be a true decline in miscarriages – only a decline in those recorded in SMR01/02.

 Terminations